HGCAL-SiPM-on-Tile-FNAL/TileCVReconstruction/README.md

-# Tile Reconstruction
+# Tile Computer Vision Reconstruction
-Code to reconstruct tiles from multishot and singleshot contour images.
+Code to reconstruct tile edges from multishot and singleshot contour images.
 The input images are stored in the folder images.
 They are subfolders to study different cases (e.g. thickness_1 or thickness_2, just different contour thickness).
 Inside each subfolder, there are three main folders: (1) initialshots, (2) extrashots, and (3) singleshot.

 ## Install